microsoft/rnx-kit/.changeset/proud-comics-impress.md

 ### getBundleDefinition() -> getBundleConfig()

-Now requires rnx-kit configuration as input, and outputs a bundle configuration.
+Now takes rnx-kit configuration as input, and outputs a bundle configuration (which has changed in this release).

 No longer provides default values.
 Returns only what is in configuration.
 Defaults have moved into the CLI, which is our opinionated view of how config